Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Bijunctive positive case

-We solve $\inst_0$ with the (randomized) polynomial-time $\Oh(\sqrt{\log \mathrm{OPT}})$-approximation algorithm of~\cite{KratschW20} or the fixed-parameter algorithm of~\cite{RazgonO09} in the deterministic case.
+We solve $\inst_0$ with the (randomized) polynomial-time $\Oh(\sqrt{\log \mathrm{OPT}})$-approximation algorithm of~\cite[Theorem~1.7]{KratschW20} or the fixed-parameter algorithm of~\cite[Theorem~7]{RazgonO09} with running time bound $\Oh(15^{k'} \cdot k' \cdot |\Phi|^3)$ in the deterministic case.
 We expect a set $Y_0$ of size $\Oh(k' \sqrt{\log k'})$ of clauses whose deletion makes $\Phi$ satisfiable, as otherwise $\inst_0$ is a \no-instance and we can report that $\inst$ is a \no-instance, too.
 (Note that with exponentially small probability we can reject a \yes-instance here, because the approximation algorithm is randomized.)

 Hence, the set $Y$ of $\Oh(k' \sqrt{\log k'})$ constraints of $\inst$ that contain the clauses of $Y_0$ is a constraint deletion set of $\inst$.
 We plug it into Lemma~\ref{lem:compgdpc} and pass the resulting \gdpcshort{} instance to Theorem~\ref{thm:alg-gdpc}. \end{proof}